rackerlabs/rs-heat-docs/swift-signal-handle.rst

 Add a Server resource
 ~~~~~~~~~~~~~~~~~~~~~

-Add a linux server with a bash script in user_data property.
+Add a Linux server with a bash script in the ``user_data`` property.
 At
-the end of the script execution send a success/failure message to the
+the end of the script execution, send a success/failure message to the
 temporary URL created by the above SwiftSignalHandle resource.

 .. code:: yaml